Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 If you prefer to learn by watching videos, check out the video lesson from the StoryLearning® Spanish YouTube channel below.
 That way you can hear how these words are pronounced.

 Or for the full list of 29 Mexican slang words and phrases, scroll down and keep reading!
+And for a shorter version, check this video:

-Used to ask someone to repeat something if you didn’t hear or understand what was said the first time.
+This slang word is used to ask someone to repeat something if you didn’t hear or understand what was said the first time.

 This is extremely helpful to know if you are travelling to Mexico as a Spanish learner, as you may often need people to repeat themselves.